mosaic-design-system/docs/src/forms/select.md

 storybook: https://tessera.oneadvanced.io/dev/components-forms/?path=/docs/html-select-examples--default-story
 tabs:
   - title: Usage
-    body: >-
-      ## What is a select
+    body: "## What is a select

       A dropdown list of options for a user to select as part of a form.
-The selected option is shown when the field is not in focus.
+The selected option is shown when the field is not in focus.\

       - - -

       ### When and why

       When the user is required to select one of the options from a large group of data and may need the ability to search and filter through the given list.

       - - -